codeforaotearoa/opendata-toolkit/_entries/04 Toolkit/Publishing Data/creating-datasets.md

 ![data.govt.nz submission page](uploads/publishing-data/02-submit.jpg)

-Your submission to data.govt.nz will a few pieces of information:
+Your submission to data.govt.nz will require a few pieces of information:

   - Dataset title
   - A direct link to the dataset